PratikWayase/system-design-Handbook/README.md

  - Low latency: Ideal for situations where every millisecond counts, such as financial trading platforms.
  - example : streaming platofrm

 #

+## Load Balancing Algorithms

+**Static Load Balancing Algorithms:**

+Static load balancing algorithms distribute workloads based on predetermined rules, without adapting to real-time system variations.
+Tasks or resources are assigned to servers in a fixed manner, ensuring simplicity but lacking the flexibility to respond to dynamic changes in resource utilization or server availability.

 ## Client-Server Architecture